guptaanmol184/problem-solving/00-notes.md

 Neetcode solution is simpler and easier to understand.
 It is top down approach for keep track of the bounds the value of the current node should be in.

+Backtracking - Generally needs a tracking of the index, bitmask being constructed, the list of nums and the list of results to append the solution to.

 ## 78 Subsets
 Monday (25/07)